yia-yuese/SAUD-Dataset/README.md

-# SAUD-Dataset and NUIQ-Metric for underwater image enhancement
+# SAUD-Dataset and NUIQ-Method for underwater image enhancement
 implementation of ''Underwater Image Enhancement Quality Evaluation: Benchmark Dataset and Objective Metric''.

 ## 📋 Table of content